 So who is this person exactly?

-All manufacturers are responsible for completing the CE marking process and thus making sure that the product complies with the relevant European legislation.
+The manufacturer is responsible for completing the CE marking process and thus making sure that the product complies with the relevant European legislation.

-And what are the importer’s responsibilities?
+What are the importer’s responsibilities?

 As importers are considered to be producers under the Product Liability Directive, they are fully liable for the products that they place on the European market.